GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 A fine ring with a twisting pattern engraved.
 *The ring can store a maximum of 1d4+2 charges.
 Anytime the wearer is damaged by an Acid, Cold, Electric, Fire, or Sonic attack, the ring gets a charge of that type.
 A charge may be expended as an action to fire a ray, like that of a wand, of the charge's type*.

+**Ring of Greatness**, $7,800
+Neg.
+This represents a number of magical rings which might be found.
+They can be made of any material and the mentioned price is the minimum for a simple ring fashioned of a precious metal.
+Each ring of greatness enhances a specific attibute of its wearer by 1.

 **Ring of Lorylean**, $50,000
 Unique.
 Neg.